-4.2.4 Modeled vs Measured Atomic Ratios
+4.2.4 Modeled versus measured atomic ratios

-Figure 10 depicts simulated, ground measurements and airborne measurements of O/C and H/C atomic ratios in aerosol particles on a van Krevelen diagram.
-At the T3 site, experimental O/C ratios range from 0.7 to 1 in both clean and polluted conditions while H/C ratios range from 1.2 to 1.4.
-Additionally airborne measurements above the T3 site report O/C ratios ranging from 0.35 to 0.9 and H/C ratios ranging from 1.5 to 1.9.
-Compiling multiple field campaigns AMS measurements, Chen et al. (2015b) reported van Krevelen diagrams slopes (H/C vs O/C) ranging from -1 to -0.7.
-A linear regression over the data points from both airborne and ground measurements (dotted line on Fig. 10) gives a slope of -1.3, close to values reported in Chen et al. (2015b).
-This means that T3 air masses are sampled at a later stage of oxidation than the airborne samples, possibly because they were exposed to higher levels of oxidants than the higher altitude air masses.
+Figure 10 depicts simulated ground measurements and airborne measurements of O/C and H/C atomic ratios in aerosol particles on a van Krevelen diagram.
+At the T3 site, experimental O/C ratios range from 0.7 to 1 in both clean and polluted conditions, while H/C ratios range from 1.2 to 1.4.
+Additionally, airborne measurements above the T3 site report O/C ratios ranging from 0.35 to 0.9 and H/C ratios ranging from 1.5 to 1.9.
+Compiling multiple field campaign AMS measurements, Chen et al. (2015b) reported van Krevelen diagram slopes (H/C versus O/C) ranging from -1 to -0.7.
+A linear regression over the data points from both airborne and ground measurements (dotted line in Fig. 10) gives a slope of -1.3, close to values reported in Chen et al. (2015b).
+This means that T3 air masses were sampled at a later stage of oxidation than the airborne samples, possibly because they were exposed to higher levels of oxidants than the higher-altitude air masses.

-The modeled average particle phase O/C ratios range from 0.78 to 0.88, within the ratios measured at the T3 site.
-Modeled H/C ratios are however overestimated compared to T3 site measurements, ranging from 1.93 to 1.96.
-Claffin and Ziemann (2018) reported experimental evidence that the reaction of $\beta$ -pinene with NO3 produces oligomers derived from $\beta$ -pinene C10 oxidation products.
-For instance one of the proposed mechanisms for dimerization of a C10H17O5 (H/C = 1.7) produces a C20H30O9 (H/C = 1.5).
-In the GECKO-A modeled aerosol phase, after organosulfate and nitrates derived from isoprene, C10 compounds dominate OA composition.
-As examples, a C10H18O7 (H/C = 1.8; O/C = 0.7) and a C10H20O6 (H/C = 2; O/C = 0.6) derived from limonene are the third and fourth most important organic species in the aerosol phase on a molecule basis.
-Following the dimerization pathways suggested by Claffin and Ziemann (2018), these compounds could potentially form C20H32O13 (H/C = 1.6; O/C = 0.65) and C20H36O11 (H/C = 1.8; O/C = 0.55) dimers respectively.
-Dimerization, or similar oligomerization processes, would then possibly move the modeled van Krevelen diagram towards lower H/C ratios, closer to AMS measurements.
+The modeled average particle-phase O/C ratios range from 0.77 to 0.86, within the ratios measured at the T3 site.
+Modeled H/C ratios are, however, overestimated compared to T3 site measurements, ranging from 1.89 to 1.94.
+Claflin and Ziemann (2018) reported experimental evidence that the reaction of β -pinene with NO3 produces oligomers derived from β -pinene C10 oxidation products.
+For instance, one of the proposed mechanisms for the dimerization of a C10H17O5 (H/C=1.7) produces a C20H30O9 (H/C=1.5).
+In the GECKO-A modeled aerosol phase, after organosulfates and nitrates derived from isoprene, C10 compounds domi-